DougTheDruid/SoT-ESP-Framework/README.md

 ### Why Python?!
-Python is at its root a more user-friendly (IMO) version of C. Hypothetically, we can perform any C action using python, but make it more readible and beginner-friendly.
+Python is at its root a more user-friendly (IMO) version of C. Hypothetically, we can perform any C action using python, but make it more readable and beginner-friendly.
 I am also much more comfortable developing in Python and saw this as an opportunity to challenge myself.

 ### Prerequisites
 In theory, all you need to get started in using this hack is Python 3.7.9, and to install the requirement found in the requirements.txt.
 The base framework relies on a 4k main monitor.
-You MAY need to make some minor changes in the code to accomidate your display configuration (helpers.py, top of file).
+You MAY need to make some minor changes in the code to accommodate your display configuration (helpers.py, top of file).
 I personally run all of my Python from PyCharm, and start/stop the code execution through the built-in Run and Stop functionality.
 You may choose to implement proper "closing" functionality using PyGame.